 FRACTIONATED COCONUT OIL – Fractionated Coconut Oil is an absorbent and light carrier oil that will help to increase essential oil distribution while leaving hair feeling smooth and soft.
 Available here.

-GRAPEFRUIT ESSENTIAL OIL – will help improve the appearance of healthy looking hair.
+GRAPEFRUIT ESSENTIAL OIL – will help improve the appearance of healthy-looking hair.
 Available here.

 WITCH HAZEL – “Witch hazel is a type of plant native to North America, the leaves and bark from the plant are used to make a skin-healing astringent that’s capable of naturally reducing acne, blisters, insect bites, poison ivy, inflammation and much more.
-The most popular use for witch hazel is on the skin, since its strong antioxidant and astringent properties are perfect for killing bacteria that lives within skin’s pores, stopping cellular damage that can lead to skin cancer, preventing signs of ageing, and speeding up healing”. – Dr Axe.
-I purcahsed my witch hazel from Chemist Warehouse, you should be able to find it at your local chemist.
+The most popular use for witch hazel is on the skin since its strong antioxidant and astringent properties are perfect for killing bacteria that lives within skin’s pores, stopping cellular damage that can lead to skin cancer, preventing signs of ageing, and speeding up healing”. – Dr Axe.
+I purchased my witch hazel from Chemist Warehouse, you should be able to find it at your local chemist.